TheTrustedComputer/Make-Seven/README.md

 ```[Result] [Nodes] [Speed] [Time]```

-The result can be a win (W), loss (L), or draw (D), and to the right of it is the number of moves to reach that result, in plies or half-moves.
+The result can be a win (W), loss (L), or draw (D), and to the right of it is the number of moves to reach that result, in plies or half-moves, from the player's perspective.
 Nodes refer to the final count of game tree nodes explored.
-Speed measures of how fast this position was solved per second.
+Speed measures how fast this position was solved per second.
 Time records the length of time spent solving.

 ## Bug Reports
 It usually works as intended, but there may be instances where it misbehaves.
 Please submit any bugs you find in depth on the issues page, but understand that there is no guarantee they will be fixed in a timely manner.